Keyboard navigation in darkroom skips/loops over a subset of images if a color rating is selected through collect images on Fedora

 The following should yield the next image

 select id from main.images where (flags & 256) != 256 and (id in (select imgid from main.color_labels where color = 0)) order by datetime_taken, filename, version limit 1,1

 select id from main.images where (flags & 256) != 256 and (id in (select imgid from main.color_labels where color = 0)) order by datetime_taken, filename, version limit 1,-1

 This issue was also present in the 2.0.7 release from the Fedora repositories, but could not be reproduced with the git master branch in Ubuntu 16.04.1 LTS using a different set of photos.
 Cycling through photos without filtering by color rating did result in sequential navigation.

-#1 Updated by S W about 3 years ago
+#1 Updated by S W over 3 years ago